dpdanpittman/dpdanpittman/README.md

 ### ⚡ Fun Facts

+- 🏛️ Appointed by Governor of Montana to state Blockchain & Digital Innovation Task Force
-- 🎯 Have deployed validators on 50+ blockchain networks
+- 🎯 Deployed validators on 25+ blockchain networks across multiple ecosystems
-- 🔧 Automated deployment reduces launch time from days to hours
+- 🔧 Automated deployment reduces network launch time from days to hours
-- 📚 Constantly learning and experimenting with new protocols
+- 📚 Constantly learning and experimenting with emerging protocols
 - 🌍 Contributing to the decentralization of the internet, one node at a time
 - 🤖 Leveraging AI to enhance DevOps and blockchain operations